 Saturday 26 January 2013

-Highlights: Lake Arenal crossing, Eating like the Locals.
+Highlights: Lake Arenal crossing, Stunning scenery, Eating like the Locals.

 We left the mountains around Monteverde via windy and rocky roads.
 The private van ride provided some stunning scenery along the way.
 The boat ride on Lake Arenal was very different in that we boarded from the shore not from any kind of dock.
 Taking luggage down to the shore wasn’t say for those with wheelie style bags.

-The lake itself is artificial created by a hydroelectric dam.
-Apparently the win can get quite strong coming off the Caribbean Sea but today there was little evidence of this.
-At the conclusion of our 40 minute ride we again had to carry of bags up and embankment, no dock once again but no problem for myself with my backpack.
+Lake Arenal is an artificial lake created by a hydroelectric dam.
+Apparently the wind can get quite strong coming off the Caribbean Sea but today there was little evidence of this.
+At the conclusion of our 40 minute ride we again had to carry our bags up an embankment.

-La Fortuna is a jumping point for a large number of possible activities so we visited a tour operator not longer after arriving.v We learned that it would be possible to undertake White Water-rafting on the day we are leaving to go to San Jose.
-This left us with the opportunity to do another activity tomorrow instead for which I decided to do an all day visit to a wildlife refuge however I was the only one selecting this activity.
+La Fortuna is a jumping point for a large number of possible activities so we visited a tour operator not longer after arriving.
+We learned that it would be possible to undertake White Water-rafting on the day we are leaving to go to San Jose.
+This left us with the opportunity to do a different activity tomorrow which I decided to do an all day visit to a wildlife refuge however I was the only one selecting this activity.